Second Great Fire of London: St Paul's Cathedral

 St Paul's Cathedral and the immediate area was struck by 28 incendiary bombs.
 Prime Minister Winston Churchill sent the message that "St Paul's must be saved at all costs".

 A famous photograph, St Paul's Survives, was taken from the roof of the Daily Mail building (Northcliffe House on Carmelite Street) by Herbert Mason.
 Mason was the chief photographer at the Daily Mail, and was on the roof firewatching when he took the picture.
 Mason described the moment he created the photograph:

 The camera is believed to have been a Van Neck on a quarter plate glass negative.
 The Royal Photographic Society magazine Photographic Journal, remarked on the brightness of the scene, saying that "The light that was available for an instantaneous exposure is an indication of the fierceness and extent of the fire."

 Volunteers serving as part of the St Paul's Watch patrolled the iconic building.
 The Watch was first put together during the First World War.
 Then it was meant to protect the building from German Zeppelin raids.
 With the outbreak of the Second World War, the group was reconstituted to guard against the anticipated air raids.

 American correspondent Ernie Pyle observed the raid from a balcony:

 Aftermath

+The medieval Guildhall and several Christopher Wren churches were among the many historic buildings in the central City of London heavily damaged or destroyed in the attack.

 The publishing industry bore heavy losses in the raid.
 Ave Maria Lane and Paternoster Row, an area known since the 19th century as the centre of the London publishing and book trade, were badly hit, and the buildings and stock of 20 publishing houses were totally or partially destroyed.
 Stationers' Hall, neighbouring offices, the book wholesalers Simpkin Marshall, and several bookshops were lost.
 An estimated five million books were lost in the fires caused by tens of thousands of incendiary bombs.